 Nouns come in various forms, each serving a unique purpose in language.
 Let’s break down the main types:

-Proper nouns refer to specific names of people, places, or things and are always capitalized.
+Proper nouns are specific names of people, places, or things and are always capitalized.

 Concrete nouns represent things that can be perceived through the five senses (sight, smell, touch, taste, and hearing).